jorgeguilherme/custom_zabbix_scripts/bacula/README.md

 # Bonus

-For a extra dose of awesomeness, make your Zabbix notify you on Telegram!
+For an extra dose of awesomeness, make your Zabbix notify you on Telegram!
 [Check this out](https://github.com/GabrielRF/Zabbix-Telegram-Notification)